-(h) The maximum retail value of Marijuana or Marijuana Products allowed in a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement's vehicle at any one time shall be \$10,000 and each Marijuana Product shall be associated with a specific Individual Order.
+(h) The maximum retail value of Marijuana or Marijuana Products allowed in a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement's vehicle at any one time shallnot exceed-be \$105,000; provided, however, that a vehicle with two Agents shall be allowed to have the maximum retail value of up to \$10,000.
+Eeach Marijuana Product shall be associated with a specific Individual Order.
 For purposes of this provision, "maximum retail value" shall mean the aggregate value of Marijuana and Marijuana Products as priced on the day of the order for delivery.